 Full-time regular or part-time regular staff employees who voluntarily terminate employment with Carnegie and are reinstated within six (6) months following separation may have their original service date reinstated and will accrue annual leave based on the number of years of employment at the time of termination.
 Vacation time paid at the time of termination will not be reinstated.

-In the event of a death in the family, employees scheduled to work at least 20 hours each week may take up to 36 hours paid time off from work to attend the funeral and to make any necessary arrangements.
-A family member includes the spouse or domestic partner, the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the employee, the employee's spouse, the other qualified adult, or any other related person living in the employee's household.
+In the event of a death in the family, employees scheduled to work at least 20 hours each week may take up to 40 hours paid time off from work to attend the funeral or make funeral preparations.
+A family member includes the spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, grandparent, great grandparent, sibling, brother-in-law, sister-in-law, aunt, uncle, niece, nephew, cousin or any individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.